What do we mean by Poverty?

 - Relative Poverty

 To fully understand poverty, we all must consider the opportunities we have had in our own lives.
 Not everyone has the same opportunities to succeed – there can be many roadblocks people face in their day to day lives.
 Literacy levels, income and employment, housing, education, access to healthy foods, transportation, mental health and many other factors may contribute to poverty and ultimately to the health of people in our community.
-Some demographics are also more likely to experience poverty, such as single parents, newcomers to Canada and aboriginal peoples.
+Some demographics are also more likely to experience poverty, such as single parents, newcomers to Canada and, due to the ongoing impacts of colonialism, Indigenous peoples.

 Grey Bruce Poverty Issues

 INCOME - In 2015, the median income for households in Grey ($62,935) and Bruce was well below the provincial average of $74,287.
 20% of Grey and 13.4% of Bruce children live in low-income households [LIM-AT], though this varies greatly by local municipality.